Catholic Church sexual abuse cases in Australia: Archdiocese of Perth

-In 1920, Christian Brother Frederick Philip Carmody was sentenced to nine years gaol for sexual abuse of boys at Clontarf Boys' Orphanage.
+In 1920, Christian Brother Frederick Philip Carmody was sentenced to nine years jail for sexual abuse of boys at Clontarf Boys' Orphanage.

 In 1995, Gerard William Dick, a self-confessed sexually abusive priest, was sentenced to three-and-a-half years' jail for 10 incidents of indecently dealing with boys aged between 8 and 10 at a Christian Brothers' orphanage in Western Australia.

 David Christian was fined A$10,500 on seven charges of indecently assaulting boys at the Marist Brothers school.

 In 1994, the Parliament of Western Australia was presented a petition with 30,000 signatures which demanded an inquiry into the sexual and physical assault that took place in various institutions run by the Christian Brothers including Castledare Boys' Home, Bindoon, Clontarf and Tardun.

 The Christian Brothers accepted that there was strong evidence that many of the allegations were true, and made a public apology.
 A legal action brought by over 200 former students ran from 1993 in the New South Wales Supreme Court and was finalised in 1996 with an out of court settlement.

 In 2014, retired Subiaco and Shenton Park priest Patrick Holmes was sentenced to three years' jail.
 He had pled guilty to six child-sex charges dating between 1969 and 1981.
 He later appeared in court in 2018 and again in 2019, entering a not-guilty plea in response to 16 new charges filed after an investigation by the WA Police's Child Abuse Squad.

 In January 2019, retired Perth priest Allan John Mithen received a 13-month suspended prison sentence after pleading guilty to two counts of sexually abusing an Aborigine girl at a mission in 1965.